-The Buddhist temple at Borobudur is an amazing example of Cosmic Architecture, where an ancient Mandala diagram evolves into a three-dimensional work of architecture.
-The journey to the Buddhist stupa at the top begins at the foot of the stepped pyramid and takes you on a magical ride through countless Buddha statues in deep mediation overlooking the scenic landscape.
+The Buddhist Architecture of Borobudur displays how an ancient Mandala diagram can evolve into a three-dimensional work of architecture.
+In order to experience this transformation your journey begins at the foot of the stepped pyramid and takes you on a magical ride through countless Buddha statues in deep mediation overlooking the scenic landscape.

 The nearest airport to Borobudur is at Yogyakarta, which is on the Javanese Island of Indonesia.
 I arrived in Yogyakarta aboard a short AirAsia flight from Bangkok, Thailand.
 It was almost 6 PM by the time I made my way through immigration and passport control.
 The people were extremely friendly, and I could feel the humid moist air as I ventured outside the arrival area.
 I had made reservations to stay at a nearby hotel which turned out to be an excellent decision.
-My plan was to explore the area around the hotel on foot, eat dinner and get some rest before embarking on a day trip to Borobudur the next day.
+My plan was to explore the area around the hotel, eat dinner and get some rest before embarking on a day trip to Borobudur the next day.